hillhacks/website/pages/travel.md

 Delhi ---> Aut ---> Thachi ---> Batludhar

 Delhi (Majnu Ka Tilla / Kashmiri Gate) to Aut Bus Stand - Volvo/HSRTC buses Can be booked by most bus booking sites.
 Most Buses towards Manali/Kullu/Kasol, will make a stop at Aut Bus Stand.
 It takes approximately 10-12 hours to reach Aut.
-Once we reach Aut, we can either take a cab directly from Aut to Bhatludhar (Hippie Gotra) or catch a bus till Thachi and take a cab from Thachi to Bhatludhar (Hippie Gotra).
+Once we reach Aut, we can either take a cab directly from Aut to Batludhar (Hippie Gotra) or catch a bus till Thachi and take a cab from Thachi to Batludhar (Hippie Gotra).

 Aut Bus Stand to Batludhar village (Hippie Gotra) by taxi